The 3 Major Defense Strategies a DUI Lawyer Can Use

 If the officer does not provide you with reasonable suspicion or if the reason provided was not actually occurring, you can claim the traffic stop was invalid.
 If the officer had no right to pull you over, then everything after the stop can be inadmissible.
 An experienced lawyer can listen to your side of the story and look at the police notes to determine if you have a valid argument against RAS.

-It is your lawyer’s job to work every angle and get the best results for your case.
+It is your lawyer’s job to work on every angle and get the best results for your case.
 Hiring a DUI defense lawyer can save you thousands, keep your record clean, and possibly keep you out of jail.

 DUI laws in Maryland are complex and can be difficult to navigate.
 You should not try and do it on your own.
 Have a DUI story or feel like we missed something?
 Leave us a comment below!